IFCA-Advanced-Computing/cstate/content/issues/2024-07-17-cloud-upgrade-compute-and-network-openstack-services.md

 affected:
   - OpenStack Compute (nova)
   - OpenStack Cloud Public APIs
+  - OpenStack Networking (Neutron)
-severity: notice
+severity: disrupted
 ---
-An upgrade in the OpenStack Cloud Computing services will be scheduled at 23 July until the services will be updated.
+An upgrade in the OpenStack Cloud Computing services will be scheduled week of 26 August until the services will be updated.

 \[Update July 23 - 15:00]